friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Host/README.md

 ## `HTTPHostHub`

 A `HTTPHostHub` extends `FlioxHub` by two main features:
+- provide access to its databases via HTTP
 - enables hosting multiple databases
-- provide access to its database via HTTP

 A `HTTPHostHub` can be integrated by two different HTTP servers: